qmk/qmk_firmware/docs/flashing.md

 ### DFU commands

-There are a number of DFU commands that you can use to flash firmware to a DFU device
+There are a number of DFU commands that you can use to flash firmware to a DFU device:

 * `:dfu` - This is the normal option and waits until a DFU device is available, and then flashes the firmware.
 This will check every 5 seconds, to see if a DFU device has appeared.
 * `:dfu-ee` - This flashes an `eep` file instead of the normal hex.
 This is uncommon.